Zalmoxianism

 Zalmoxianism (Zalmoxianism) or Zamolxianism (Zamolxianism) is a Neopagan movement in Romania which promotes the rebuilding of an ethnic religion and spirituality of the Romanians through a process of reconnection to their ancient Dacian and Thracian roots.
 The religion takes its name from Zalmoxis or Zamolxe, at the same time the name of the primordial god and the archetype of the enlightened man in Paleo-Balkan mythology.
 Scholars Bakó and Hubbes (2011) have defined Zalmoxianism, like the other ethnic religious revivals of Europe, as a reconstructionist ethno-paganism.

 Origins

 The reconstruction of ancient Dacian and Thracian religion and mythology has been strictly connected with the field of dacology.
 Amongst contemporary supporters of Zalmoxianism, the emigrant dacologist Octavian Sărbătoare even proposed to make it the official religion of Romania.

+Academic knowledge of ancient Zalmoxianism

+According to Dan Dana, Herodotus "constitutes the singular pertinent ancient source regarding Zalmoxis."
+Zoe Petre stated that all theories about Zamolxianism are mere speculations, with Herdotodus being the only author who knew one of its moments.
+Ion Pogorilovschi wrote that the cosmogonic worldview of the Geto-Dacians remains unknown in ancient sources.

 Organisations

 The Gebeleizis Society

 The "Gebeleizis Society" (Romanian: Societatea Gebeleizis), though far from being the only Zalmoxian group in Romania, has been the most studied formation.
 It has 500 members split into 15 branches.
 The core values of the organisation are expressed by its motto "One Family, One Nation, One Territory" (Romanian: O Familie, Un Neam, Un Teritoriu); for the ideas promoted, the Gebeleizis Society has been subject of media scandal, and accused of extremism.